Skip to main content

 Who I am

-I’m Daan Zwets, based in Amsterdam, and I’ve held active status with more than twenty airline and hotel programmes over the years: KrisFlyer, Flying Blue, AAdvantage, Bonvoy, Hyatt, Avios, Asia Miles, and a long tail of subscription programmes I’ve picked up along the way.
+I’m Daan Zwets, based in Singapore, and I’ve held active status with more than twenty airline and hotel programmes over the years: KrisFlyer, Flying Blue, AAdvantage, Bonvoy, Hyatt, Avios, Asia Miles, and a long tail of subscription programmes I’ve picked up along the way.
 By profession I’m a Director-level technology leader; by hobby I read airline terms-and-conditions for fun and re-verify award charts every time a programme updates.

 The combination matters.
 Loyalty programmes are essentially data products: hidden rules, periodic devaluations, opaque inventory.
 The same instincts that help me run an engineering organisation (ask for the data, model the decision, ignore the marketing copy) are exactly what makes the difference between a frequent traveller who gets value out of their miles and one who watches them expire.